foopod/tutorials/01_Github_Website/tutorial.md

 You should get a warning like above telling you that there is nothing in your repository yet.

+And now the `site` folder will be on your computer to muck around with.

 ## Setting up your first HTML Page

-Now to make your first page.
+Now its time to make your first page.

-Make a file in your site folder (this is your repository) named `index.html`.
+Use a text editor to make a text file in your site folder (this is your repository) named `index.html`.

 Put the below code into it and save it (this will be the skeleton of your page).